TICGL

 Corporate Tax Rate vs. Average Annual GDP Growth — Selected Countries

-Source: OECD, World Bank, IMF 2023–2024 data.
+Source: OECD, World Bank, IMF 2023–2024.
 Lower CIT rates consistently correlate with stronger private investment and growth momentum.

 Countries That Proved Government Can Be an Enabler